Skip to Content

 large bushy fiddle leaf fig

-For more ficus plants, check out my posts on Rubber Plant Care and Variegated Rubber Plant Care, Ficus Audrey Care, Ficus Umbellata Care, and Ficus Umbellata Care!
+For more ficus plants, check out my guides on Rubber Plant Care, Ficus Audrey Care, and Ficus Umbellata Care!

 What is the best soil?